 It was only a matter of time before stripped-down retro themed bikes had their moment.
 When BMW launched the R NineT in 2013, it was that moment.
 Here was an air-cooled boxer BMW with classic lines, but with optional heated grips and a factory warranty.

-Since the launch, the R NineT family has expanded to five distinct models, ranging from the stripped-down, ready-for-customization R NineT Pure ($9,995) to the original R NineT ($15,495).
-There’s an R NineT Racer ($13,545), which boasts a sexy throwback front cowl and one of the most aggressive seating positions on the market.
-Then there’s the homage to the R80 G/S, the R NineT Urban G/S ($12,995); finally, there’s the R NineT Scrambler ($12,995) which brings knobby tires, a brown leather seat, and high-mounted dual exhaust.
-All five bikes use the same air/oil cooled twin cylinder boxer engine making 110 hp 86 lb-ft of torque.
-Oh and regardless of whether you go for the stock exhaust or optional Akropovic setup, they all sound phenomenal.
+Since the launch, the R NineT family has expanded to several distinct models, ranging from the stripped-down, ready-for-customization R NineT Pure to the original R NineT.
+There’s an R NineT Racer, which boasts a sexy throwback front cowl and one of the most aggressive seating positions on the market.
+All the bikes use the same air/oil cooled twin cylinder boxer engine making 110 hp and 86 lb-ft of torque.

 • 1,170cc flat twin

 The Roadster segment is comprised of just a few bikes, but they’re hardly afterthoughts.
 These machines represent everything from incredible value propositions to a 165-hp beasts with a standard titanium exhausts.